lucid-kv/documentation/getting-started.md

 ---
-description: This is the begining guide for a Linux user.
+description: This is the start guide for a Linux user.
 ---

 # Getting Started

 ## Download the Archive

-Firsly, you need to download and extract the archive from GitHub.
+Firstly, download and extract the archive from the latest [GitHub release](https://github.com/clintnetwork/lucid/releases/latest).

 ```bash
 $ wget https://xxxx/lucid.tar.gz